tony-aw/tinycodet/README.md

 ```

 You’ll notice that `stringi` will overwrite `tidyoperator`’s `%s*%` and
-`%s+%` operators; that’s completely fine.
+`%s+%` operators; that’s completely fine, the operators do the same
+thing.
 Use whichever one you prefer.

 Now then, some examples using `stringi`’s `regex` expression: